 Zac Goldsmith is undeniably a confident and capable fellow.
 He has already achieved a reputation as a studious and committed MP.
 But as a conference speaker he appears less confident.

 He sways.
 He rocks from side to side and perhaps from foot to foot.
 Animated London speakers are definitely wanted.
 But rocking from side to sound is hard to watch.
 It's not good.
+But it's also not uncommon, since we reported it in a Council budget presentation in 2013.

 Being positive, his speech was well-prepared and structured.
 He mixed up the pace of his delivery and waited for pauses after his nervous beginning.